-- 6 Add and subtract larger numbers without regrouping. - Observe and describe things using sight, taste, touch, sound, and smell. - Understand habitats for different living things. - Understand the responsibilities of being a good citizen. - Mow the holidays in the United States and the symbols that represent the holidays.
+- Observe and describe things using sight, taste, touch, sound, and smell. - 8 Understand habitats for different living things. - Understand the responsibilities of being a good citizen. - Know the holidays in the United States and the symbols that represent the holidays.